 Commuters from Denmark

 Persons residing in Denmark who commute daily to a job in Sweden, can choose whether to pay SINK or ordinary income tax (average tax rate when you are not resident in a particular Swedish municipality).
-If you choose to pay income tax, you should be aware that as a resident in Denmark, due to the Danish rules, you cannot claim deductions for interest rates in Sweden.
+If you choose to pay income tax, you should be aware that as a resident in Denmark, due to conditions to be fulfilled to the Danish rules, you cannot claim deductions for interest rates in Sweden.
 Please contact Skattestyrelsen if you have questions about this.

 Working as an artist or a sportsperson